 Else smiles, “Nice to drive, isn’t she?”

-Hal jumps in, “No reason why you can’t.
+Hal jumps in with, “No reason why you can’t.
 As long as she’s not being used for something else at the time.
-Just work the test schedule in with the other uses, and you’re OK.
-I’m sure that you’ll spend more time driving The Beast than any other car over the next couple of years.
-At least while you work here, that will be the case.”
+Just work the test schedule in with the other uses and you’re OK.
+I’m sure you’ll spend more time driving The Beast than any other car over the next couple of years.
+At least while you work here that’ll be the case.”
 Both Smit girls smile.
-He waves at the ground, “Pull up a seat, for a moment, please.”
+He waves at the ground, “Pull up a seat for a moment, please.”
 All three young ladies sit down.
 He thinks for a moment.

-Giving his head a hard shake, Hal says, “I don’t want any of you telling this to anyone without my express prior permission, OK?”
-All three nod.
+After giving his head a hard shake Hal says, “I don’t want any of you telling this to anyone without my express prior permission, OK?”
+All three nod yes.
 “A few years ago my left leg got badly hurt,” Liz gurgles and stifles a comment.
 He glares at her.
 “I got a compensation payout that was quite good.
-The majority of that money is in a well-managed trust account, and I get a healthy allowance from it.
-The trust owns a few assets, such as two lovely houses side by side, which I rent to family members because they like them, but can’t afford to buy them.”
+The majority of that money is in a well-managed trust account and I get a healthy allowance from it.
+The trust owns a few assets, such as two lovely houses side by side which I rent to family members because they like them, but they can’t afford to buy them.”

 Liz interrupts, “I wondered how we finally got to live in Mum’s dream home!”
 She sees Hal’s glare.
 “Sorry, cuz.
 But I did wonder.”

-He continues, “When I told the trustee I wanted a good car, he told me my options were to buy a cheap car from my own funds, or a very expensive one from the trust funds.
-The Beast is owned by my trust, and the trust pays for all the expenses: services, fuel, the lot.
+He continues, “When I told the trustee I wanted a good car he told me my options were to buy a cheap car from my own funds or a very expensive one from the trust funds.
+The Beast is owned by my trust and the trust pays for all the expenses: services, fuel, the lot.
 I can’t drive yet.
-I’ve got some troubles with learning to drive, as well.
+I’ve got some troubles with learning to drive as well.
 So I’m not sure when I’ll go for my licence, but I’ve still some months before that’s a worry.
-However, having my own car, I can use it whenever I can get someone to drive it for me.
-Thus this situation with you as drivers.”
+However, having my own car I can use it whenever I can get someone to drive it for me.
+Thus this situation with you lot as drivers.”

-All three smile, because they love the idea of driving such a nice car.
-Liz speaks up, “I’ll get you girls a copy of my schedule, so we can work out when you can take driving lessons with me.
-I know Hal will find a way to cut you loose from Aunt Mary from time to time, but you’ll need to do the work she’s paying you for, and still get more time behind the wheel.”
+All three girls smile because they love the idea of driving such a nice car.
+Liz speaks up, “I’ll get you girls a copy of my schedule so we can work out when you can take driving lessons with me.
+I know Hal will find a way to cut you loose from Aunt Mary from time to time, but you’ll need to do the work she’s paying you for and still get some more time behind the wheel of the Beast.”
 Both girls nod their agreement.

 Else cuts in, “Freda, we’ve a date on Saturday afternoon and night.
 I’ll sort it out with Mum, but Dad has to be kept in the dark.
-Hal wants to date Greta, so we’re his cover until Dad gets to know him.
+Hal wants to date Greta so we’re his cover until Dad gets to know him.
 OK?”
-Freda smiles, and nods - nice dates with no pressure.
-Sweet.
+Freda smiles and nods her agreement.
+Nice dates with no pressure, sweet.

 “Want me to drive you that day?”
 Liz asks Hal.
-He nods.
-She smiles, since she knows it means she gets a movie and feed, as well, that’s just the way Hal is.
-She’s between boyfriends at the moment, so she has a lot of spare time, and, anyway, she enjoys spending time with her cousins.
+He nods yes.
+She smiles since it means she gets a movie and feed as well, since that’s just the way Hal is.
+She’s between boyfriends at the moment so she has a lot of spare time, and, anyway, she enjoys spending time with her cousins.

-She nods.
+She nods yes.
 “If it’s OK with you, Hal, I’ll also take time to clear the girls having driving lessons with me.
-That way they can bring their log books, as well.”
-He nods in agreement, and they all walk inside.
+That way they can bring their log books as well.”
+He nods in agreement and they all walk inside.
 He’ll finish the lawn and put the mower away after the girls go home.

 Mrs Smith has some vanilla slices and juices ready for everyone.
-The girls all have smiles when they leave, after Hal confirms Greta is available on Saturday.
-While Liz loads the girls into The Beast Hal sits on the mower to set about finishing the lawn.
-He puts the mower away about forty minutes later, after washing it down with the hose.
+The girls all have smiles when they leave after Hal confirms Greta is available on Saturday.
+Hal sits on the mower to set about finishing the lawn while Liz leads the girls to The Beast to take them home.
+He puts the mower away about forty minutes later, after he washes it down with the hose.

 The Denning girls are dropped home first.
-They’re quick to race in to start dinner, just to keep their mother happy and off their backs.
+They’re quick to race in to start dinner to keep their mother happy and off their backs.
 The meal is simple and soon eaten, with Mrs Denning happy to have had some extra time alone today to concentrate on her drinking.

-Liz parks at the Smit house, and walks in with the girls.
-They’re a bit worried about this, because nothing was said to them to expect this.
-Inside, Liz is introduced to Mr and Mrs Smit again as Hal’s cousin and neighbour.
+Liz parks at the Smit house and walks in with the girls.
+They’re a bit worried about this because nothing was said to them to expect this.
+Inside the house Liz is again introduced to Mr and Mrs Smit as Hal’s cousin and neighbour.
 Mrs Smit is wondering what this is about while she shows Liz to a seat in the lounge room.

-Liz sits down, and smiles at the two parents.
+Liz sits down and smiles at the two parents.
 “Look, I know we’ve just met, but I’ve got a big favour to ask of you, if I may?”
-Both parents glance at each other and their girls, before they nod for her to continue.
-“One of the things I do, at the moment, is to drive Hal and Jo around, and to fetch things from down at the shops for Aunt Mary.
+Both parents glance at each other and their girls before they wave for her to continue.
+“At the moment one of the things I do is to drive Hal and Jo around and to fetch things from down at the shops for Aunt Mary.
 To do this I use the four month old hatchback bought to be Hal’s car when he gets a licence.
 I know Else and Freda are due to go for their licences soon.
 It would be helpful to me if they do some of the driving for Aunt Mary when they get their licences.
-To that end, I’d like your permission for them to have a number of driving lessons in the new Subaru, so they’ll be familiar with the car when they drive it.
-If you have any more lessons booked with an instructor, I’d like permission to organise with them to have the lessons done in the Subaru, as well.
+To that end I’d like your permission for them to have a number of driving lessons in the new Subaru so they’ll be familiar with the car when they drive it.
+If you have any more lessons booked with an instructor I’d like permission to organise with them to have the lessons done in the Subaru as well.
 Having them very familiar with the car before they have to drive her unsupervised will also make Aunt Mary feel a lot happier about their safety in the car.”

 The two adults look at each other when Liz finishes talking.
-Mrs Smit is the real worrier in this family, and she asks, “Can I see this car?”
+Mrs Smit is the real worrier in this family so she asks, “Can I see this car?”

 Everyone troops outside to look at the car.
 Mr Smit grunts, “A bit sporty looking, isn’t it?”

 Liz smiles, “She’s intended to be the car of a teenage boy, what else would you expect?
 But she’s not a dangerous race car.”
-She opens the door to get the manual out of the glove box.
+Liz opens the door to get the manual out of the glove box.
 “Here, look at all the safety features.
-Believe me, since the matter that caused the problem with Hal’s leg, his whole family are very safety conscious.”
+Believe me, since the matter that caused the problem with Hal’s leg happened all in his family are very safety conscious.”

-They all look up, waiting for more about his leg, but nothing more is said.
+They all look up while waiting for more about his leg, but nothing more is said.
 Mrs Smit says, “You think the girls could drive this now, do you?”
-Liz nods.
+Liz nods yes.
 “I see some L plates in the glove box.
 Care to put this car’s safety where your mouth is?”
 She has a grin while she says it, so Liz feels all is OK.

-Reaching in, Liz pulls out the L plates and sticks one in each of the holders.
+After reaching in Liz pulls out the L plates and sticks one in each of the holders.
 She waves Mrs Smit into the front seat, tosses the keys to Else, and climbs into the back seat.
 Freda and Greta are quick to jump in the car too.
-Mr Smit is still reading the safety features while they shut the doors and Else starts the car.
-He looks up in surprise when the car starts, and they drive off down the road.
+Mr Smit is still reading the safety features when they shut the doors and Else starts the car.
+He looks up in surprise when the car starts and they drive off down the road.
 Mrs Smit tells Greta to drive to her favourite ice cream shop.
 It takes about five minutes to get there.

-After buying everyone a cone, and a large tub to take home, Mrs Smit tells Freda to drive them home.
+After buying everyone a cone plus a large tub to take home Mrs Smit tells Freda to drive them home.
 She smiles when Freda makes them wait a moment while she finishes her ice cream before getting in to drive.
-On the trip back, Mrs Smit, says, “While my husband can’t hear us, how long did you have the girls out driving today?”
+On the trip back Mrs Smit says, “While my husband can’t hear us, how long did you have the girls out driving today?”

 “OK.
 He’ll hem and haw a bit, but it’ll happen.
-Mostly because this will also allow us more time for other things we want to do, instead of sitting in the car supervising the girls to drive.
+Mostly because this will also allow us more time for other things we want to do instead of sitting in the car supervising the girls to drive.
 I’ll leave it all up to you lot to organise things.
 Just make sure they get enough supervised hours in their logbooks.”
-All three older girls smile and nod.
+All three older girls smile and nod yes.